Secrétaire Mahogany Italy XVIII Century

 Third Quarter XVIII Century

-Age: XVIII Century - from 1701 to 1800
+Age: 18th Century / 1701 - 1800

-Origin: Italia
+Origin: Italy

-Main essence: Fir Bois de Rose Mahogany Rosewood
+Main essence: Silver Fir Mahogany

 Description

 Secrétaire supported by wavy feet, on the front it has two doors surmounted by an opening flap door concealing a cabinet with large central compartment and side drawers; there is a drawer in the undertop band.
-Walnut interior, it is entirely veneered with mahogany reserves and edging in rosewood and bois de rose, the cabinet is entirely veneered in bois de rose; marble top.
+Walnut interior, it is entirely veneered with mahogany reserves and edging in bois de violette and bois de rose, the cabinet is entirely veneered in bois de rose; marble top.
 It needs restorations.

 Product Condition: